CraftAcademyLabs/coach-guides/weeks/week_5.md

     - controllers
     - routes
     - models
-    - relation between models
+    - relations between models
     - concept of `params` (See: https://www.youtube.com/watch?v=y57OnWV6dRE)
 * Learn more about User Authentication
-* Learn about the hardships that will occur if we can't read documentation for libraries we use in our projects (gems).
+* Learn about the hardships that will occur if we can't read documentation for libraries (gems) we use in our projects.
 * Learn more about Test- and Behavior Driven Development or Acceptance - Unit Test cycle.
-* Really embrace and understand the benefits of Pair Programming && collaboration using Git and GitHub
+* Really embrace and understand the benefits of Pair Programming & collaboration using Git and GitHub
-* Learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS
+* Learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS.

 ### Weekend challenge
 SlowFood (Rails) (User Interface/UX) - Note: group challenge